 Fender Mustang GT 40 Combo Amplifier

-This amp is ridiculous good value, delivering 40-watts output power and featuring 1x 12" speaker.
+This amp is ridiculously good value, delivering 40-watts output power and featuring 1x 12" speaker.
 Perfect for small gigs and recording, it features built-in Wi-Fi, Bluetooth and a host of brand new effects!
-In fact there's actually 47 user friendly effects built-in and 21 classic amp models.
+In fact, there are actually 47 user-friendly effects built-in and 21 classic amp models.
 VIEW MORE

 Orange Crush 35 RT

 Orange has a tradition of making some excellent, very "valvey"-sounding solid state amps, and the Crush 35 RT is a good example.
 This is a no-nonsense, no-modelling, straight-forward amp that sounds loud and almost as rich as a tube amp.
 Superb!
 VIEW MORE

 The Boss Katana range of solid state amplifiers are now widely regarded as the industry standard amplifiers who want something lightweight to gig with and packed full of different amplifier sounds and effects.
 Since they were released in 2017/2018 and then updated to MKII in 2019 these have become the go-to amp for professionals who only want to spend beginner-level money.
 The Boss Katana 50 MKII is a highlight as it's got 50 watts of power and is small enough to carry around.
 VIEW MORE.

 Wharfedale has some very good gigging amps priced £200-£300, and the Wharfedale TCT50C 50W Valve Combo is a pretty good choice for the price.
-It offers incredible amounts of control and thanks to teh fact you can drop the output to 33% is a great choice for smaller gigs.
+It offers incredible amounts of control and thanks to the fact you can drop the output to 33% is a great choice for smaller gigs.
 Did we mention it's a VALVE AMP for less than £300!
 VIEW MORE

 Need more options?
 Here's some of our best practice amps that you can still gig with

 Gigging Amp vs. Practice Amp vs. Recording Amp: What's the Difference?